 What is Oral History?

-Oral history is an ethical interview practice that engages a set of best practices, with an emphasis on ethics, co-creation, and transformation.
+Oral history is an ethical interview practice that engages a specific set of best practices, with an emphasis on ethics, co-creation, and transformation.
 Oral history can be used to collect stories of the past and present-day, or to problem solve and address the future.
 Oral history can also be used as an intervention during crises or in situations of collective trauma.
 Professionals in various fields make use of oral history and oral history techniques, including those in public health, law, history, documentary film, education, radio, social advocacy, development, visual art, writing, sociology, and more.
+OHSS/OHWS workshops emphasize oral history as both a process and result/artifact of that process.

 I don’t have oral history experience.
 Can I still apply to Oral History Summer School?